Donaim/miseq-workflow-pres/slides.md

 - These FASTQ files are the raw data we preserve for reproducibility

 <!--
-Once we commit to next-generation sequencing, we immediately create a new milestone: obtaining the millions of short reads that the MiSeq produces.
+Once we commit to next-generation sequencing, we immediately create a new milestone: obtaining the thousands of short reads that the MiSeq produces.

 We have a clean separation:
 - MiSeq produces FASTQ